Rendering of LGBTQ+ Flags display

 Making and Installation: Rosa Pascual

-Artist leading Botanical Drawing Sessions: Edward Luke Thrush
+Botanical Drawing Sessions Facilitator: Edward Luke Thrush

 Evening Botanist Panelists: Maymana Arefin & Andy Marks